Road Tax & MOT Inspection

 Note: Due to a reduced time period for testing as a result of Covid 19, each registration letter may be allocated as little as a one week window for vehicles to be inspected.
 Failure to arrange the Vehicle Inspection within the specified period will result in a fine.

-Revised Vehicle Inspection dates for private cars for 2021:
+Revised Vehicle Inspection dates for private vehicles for 2021:

 Vehicle Inspection Test Procedure